dominikama/Code-Sharing-Platform/README.md

 - Time Restriction - amount of time after which the code snippet will be deleted from the database

-Two type of interfaces are implemented: API and web interface.
+Two types of interfaces are implemented: API and web interface.

 Web interface contains mappings: